 However, there is one small change that will make it easier to use the NetWork Builder: IntervalFire is a big word, and the NetWork Builder's canvas is relatively small.
-To avoid clutter, let's give our cell type a short, unique name, like IF (see Figs. 11.6 and 11.7).
+So let's give our cell type a short, unique name, like IF (see Figures 11.6 and 7).